ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

-> **Case of restarting the Slave Pod terminated abnormally (Default behavior, AKU_FLUSH_AT_START = 0)**
+> **Case of restarting  a Slave Pod that hasn't reset the replication information (AKU_FLUSH_AT_START = 0)**

-The following explanation describes the behavior of aku when executing `aku -p start` on a slave Pod that has terminated abnormally, with the property AKU_FLUSH_AT_START set to 0.
+The following explanation describes the behavior of aku when executing `aku -p start` on a Slave Pod that hasn't reset the replication information, with the property AKU_FLUSH_AT_START set to 0.

 <div align="left">
     <img src="media/Utilities/aku_p_start_aku_flush_at_start_0.jpg"></img>
 </div>

 1️⃣ Reads aku.conf file.

 2️⃣ Attempts to connect to all Pods, which are replication target servers.
 Only the connection with *pod_name*-0 successes and connection errors occurs on the other Pods(*pod_name*-2, *pod_name*-3) , since they have not been created yet.
 This is the expected behavior.